 The woman yelled to someone, "Hey, come see what we got."

 A man came out of an office, saw Pointy, and rolled his eyes.
-He said, “Christ, another poinsettia?
-Every year we get a damned poinsettia, and every year we have no place to put it.
-What in the hell are we going to do with it?”
+He said, "Ugh!
+Another poinsettia?
+Every year we get a friggin' poinsettia, and every year we have no place to put it.
+What in the hell are we going to do with it?"